 - Instructional Support: Supporting faculty in the design, development, implementation, and evaluation of quality courses and programs across all modalities;

 - Professional Development: Providing faculty development opportunities focused on quality teaching and learning practices;

 - Technical Support: Providing technical support to faculty, students, and staff specific to instructional technology tools;

 - Collaborative Learning: Partnering with academic units within the college to develop and offer credit-bearing courses using a variety of alternative delivery modalities; and

 - Experiential Learning: Collaborating with academic units, and facilitating the process, to identify, create, and implement methods for awarding credit for prior learning and work experiences.

 1) Provide and support alternative ways for students to earn college credit using a variety of alternative delivery modalities (Click on each type to learn more about it and how to enroll);

 Self-Paced courses are conducted online over the Internet using Canvas.
-The coursework is self-paced and you may begin almost any time.
-These courses are ideal for students who want an accelerated learning pace or who have an irregular schedule.
+The coursework is self-paced over 6 months and you may register at almost any time.
+These courses are ideal for students who want a late start course or who have an irregular schedule.

-Seminar Courses enable students to gain new knowledge and skills while earning degree credits during the evening and on Saturdays.
-Students meet with the instructor two hours every other week for lecture and discussions in a seminar setting.
+Seminar Courses enable students to gain new knowledge and skills while earning degree credits by combining classroom and online learning.
+Students meet with the instructor five times during the quarter for two hour lecture and discussions in a seminar setting.
 Between seminars students work independently following a detailed study guide that covers self–study exercises.

 - Fully Online